SocialHarvest/harvester/README.md

 ## Questions?
 Chat?
 You should hop in the [Gitter.im channel](https://gitter.im/SocialHarvest) and say hi.
 It's a great place to ask questions for help, suggest ideas, or just chat about Social Harvest.
 The channel is open and chat history is saved so, if you don't get an instant response, be sure to check back regularly.

+Twitter is another good way to get in touch.
+You can follow [@socialharvest](http://www.twitter.com/socialharvest)